 Their intentions are not the continuation of impediments, but to develop insights into humanity nurturance.

-This is the path of the Humanity Contributive.
+Lead in the path of the Humanity Contributive.

 Apithology is the discipline of inquiry that looks at the enablement of generative potentials.
-Usually we wait for pathology to arise and later seek its remediation.
+Often we wait for pathology to arise and later seek its remediation.
 Apithology commences from a different horizon of appreciation.
 It begins by looking to discover the essential causes of generative health.